Probate And Estate Administration In Ohio

 Types Of Probate In Ohio

 There are three main types of probate in Ohio.
-First, there is release from administration probate.
-Your estate will qualify for this if it’s worth less than $35,000.
+First, there is simplified probate.
+Your estate will qualify for this if it’s worth less than $50,000.
 In addition, you’ll qualify if your estate is valued under $100,000 and your spouse inherits everything.

 Next, there is a summary release from administration.
 You will qualify for this if your estate is valued at under $5,000.
-You’ll also be eligible if your estate’s value is equal to or less than your funeral expenses, or if your estate is valued under $40,000 and your spouse ih=nherits everything.
+You’ll also be eligible if your estate’s value is equal to or less than your funeral expenses.

-If your estate doesn’t meet the criteria for release from administration probate or a summary release from administration, it will undergo formal probate.
+If your estate doesn’t meet the criteria for simplified probate or a summary release from administration, it will undergo formal probate.
 This is a bit more complicated and might include legal contests.
 An Ohio probate and estate administration lawyer can protect your estate’s interests during the process.